i8degrees/redstone-university/src/Part-I--Foundations/04_Decoders-and-Displays/draft.md

 > When a diagram or instruction says to "Build an AND gate," **how you choose to build it is now up to you.**
 >
 > -   You can build the verbose, easy-to-read version from the previous modules.
-> -   You can use a smaller, more efficient version from the Interlude.
+> -   You can use a smaller, more efficient version from Interlude I.
 > -   You can design your own!
 >
 > As long as your component functions according to its truth table, it is a valid build.
 This freedom is a major step in your journey from student to engineer.
-The preceding Interlude, **The Art of Compact Design**, gives you the foundation for making these choices.
+The preceding **Interlude I: The Art of Compact Design**, gives you the foundation for making these choices.
 >
 > If you are ever unsure, the verbose builds from the previous modules are guaranteed to work.